boathit/research-papers/t2vec/README.md

+## About

-This repository contains the code used in our ICDE-18 paper *Deep Representation Learning for Trajectory Similarity Computation*.
+This repository contains the code used in our *ICDE-18* paper *Deep Representation Learning for Trajectory Similarity Computation*.

 ## Preprocessing